magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/props-proptypes/index.md

 Props are equivalent to function parameters for a React component.
 They influence how a React component looks and behaves.

-This tutorial provides guidance on how to set up and use props in your component along with how to use the props exposed by PWA Studio components.
+This tutorial provides guidance on how to set up and use props in your component.
 For more information on props, see React's documentation on [Components and Props][].

 {: .bs-callout .bs-callout-info}